darrylwest/aws-commons/README.md

 		}
 	}

-This structure decoded and parsed by the factory to create connections to S3, SES, etc.  The factory's key parser is public to enable overridding for alternate structures.
+This structure decoded and parsed by the factory to create connections to S3, SES, etc.  The factory's key parser is public to enable overriding for alternate structures.
 The version number is used by the factory to automatically switch to alternate parsing as new technologies are provided.

 ## Factory Instantiation

 The AWSFactory is designed to work as a singleton by invoking it's static create method with the encoded set of access keys.
 A typical use would be:

-	// return an instance of the AWSFactory.  construtor must be supplied an encoded set of keys. var opts = {
+	// return an instance of the AWSFactory.  constructor must be supplied an encoded set of keys. var opts = {
 		base64Keys:b64string
 	};